How to Approach Application Management for Microsoft Teams, Slack, and Workplace from Facebook

-Whether an organization is using Microsoft Teams, Slack, Cisco Webex Teams, or even Workplace by Facebook, third-party add-on apps are an important part of the end-user experience.
+Whether an organization is using Microsoft Teams, Slack, Cisco Webex Teams, or even Workplace from Facebook, third-party add-on apps are an important part of the end-user experience.
 End users can customize their workstream collaboration experiences by selecting plug-in apps or integrations from app stores offered by all the major workstream collaboration (WSC) platform vendors.
 Increasingly, as API usage becomes more widespread, enterprise org DevOps teams are even writing their own internal custom apps to be downloaded and utilized by end-users.
 The number of available apps makes application management for workstream collaboration platforms essential.

 Third-Party Apps – The Dilemma